tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Közzétételi régiók & végpontok – LUIS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: A Azure Portalban megadott régió ugyanaz, ahol a LUIS-alkalmazást közzé fogja tenni, és egy végponti URL-cím jön létre ugyanahhoz a régióhoz.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme